-Monaghan, L.F. (forthcoming) Bodybuilding and Sexuality.
+Monaghan, L.F.
+(2014) Bodybuilding and Sexuality.
 In P.E.
 Whelehan and A. Bolin (eds.)
 The Encyclopaedia of Human Sexuality.
 London: Wiley-Blackwell.

-Monaghan, L.F. (forthcoming) Researching Bodybuilding, Drugs and Risk: Reflections on an Ethnographic Study.
-In K. Green, A. Smith and I. Waddington (eds.)
+Monaghan, L.F.
+(2014) Researching Bodybuilding, Drugs and Risk: Reflections on an Ethnographic Study.
+In A. Smith and I. Waddington (eds.)
 Doing Real World Research in Sports Studies.
 New York: Routledge.

 Monaghan, L.F.
 (2011) Accounting for Illict Steroid Use: Bodybuilders' Justifications.
 In A. Locks and N. Richardson (eds.)
 Critical Readings in Bodybuilding.
 Routledge.